liyao001/BioQueueDoc/source/getstarted.rst

 	git clone https://github.com/liyao001/BioQueue.git
 	Or
 	wget https://github.com/liyao001/BioQueue/zipball/master

+**NOTE:Download archives rather than use git makes it more difficult to stay up-to-date with BioQueue code because there is no simple way to update the copy.**

 Then navigate to the project's directory, and run the ``install.py`` script (All dependent python packages will be automatically installed)::